socomsystems/documentation/admin_manual/maintenance/update.rst

 .. warning::
    **Downgrading** is not supported and risks corrupting your data!
-If you want to revert to an older Nextcloud version, install it from scratch and then restore your data from backup.
-Before doing this, file a support ticket if you have paid support or ask for help in the Nextcloud forums to see if your issue can be resolved without downgrading.
+If you want to revert to an older cyfrSpaces version, install it from scratch and then restore your data from backup.
+Before doing this, file a support ticket if you have paid support or ask for help in the cyfrSpaces forums to see if your issue can be resolved without downgrading.

 You should maintain regular backups (see :doc:`backup`), and make a backup